Bonne-Espérance, Quebec

 Bonne-Espérance ([bɔnɛspeʁɑ̃s]) is a municipality in the Côte-Nord region of the province of Quebec in Canada.

-The municipality is made up of the fishing villages of St. Paul's River (Rivière-Saint-Paul), Middle Bay, and Old Fort (Old Fort Bay), and was incorporated as a municipality on January 1, 1990.
+The municipality is made up of the fishing villages of St. Paul's River (Rivière-Saint-Paul), Middle Bay (Baie du Milieu), and Old Fort (Old Fort Bay), and was incorporated as a municipality on January 1, 1990.
 All three communities are accessible via Quebec Route 138 from Blanc-Sablon to the east only; this road currently ends at Vieux-Fort before commencing again at Kegashka some 300 km west-south-west.

 History

+The area was first incorporated in 1963 as part of the Municipality of Côte-Nord-du-Golfe-du-Saint-Laurent, but separated on January 1, 1990, and became the Municipality of Bonne-Espérance.

-Early history of Bonne Esperance
+Early history

 Bonne Esperance was first known to be inhabited by the Maritime Archaic people.
 The Maritime Archaic people are probably the ancestors of today's Innu people, and lived on the coast about 9,000 years ago.
 When the French met the Innu they called them Montagnais, because of the hilly land they lived on, however since 1990 the preferred name is Innu.

 French colonial history

 In 1534, Jacques Cartier established a short-term storehouse around the modern-day location of Old Fort to help resupply his ship crews.
 The words "Old Establishment" found on the map of Nicolas Bellin in 1744, would indicate that "Vieux-Fort" is the former site of "Brest", visited especially by Basque and Breton fishermen at the turn of the sixteenth century to hunt whale and render their blubber for lamp oil.
 But Brest was later relocated to Brador Bay, where in 1907 a township was created with the same name.
 In 1702 Augustin Le Gardeur de Courtemanche was granted a large concession by the King of France from the Kegaska River (Kegashka) to the Kessessakiou (Hamilton River).
-In 1702, Courtemanche built a fort on Old Fort Bay to protect the fishermen and trappers he employed to harvest the region's abundance in cod, whale, seal and furs from the hostile Eskimos.
+In 1702, Courtemanche built a fort on Old Fort Bay to protect the fishermen and trappers he employed to harvest the region's abundance in cod, whale, seal and furs from the hostile Inuit.
 This fort was replaced by Fort Pontchartrain, that Courtemanche built on Brador Bay in 1704.
-However, in 1714 800 Eskimos attacked the fort and stole everything they could.
-Courtemanche, planning to strike back at the Eskimos to pacify them, died in 1717.
+However, in 1714, 800 Inuit attacked the fort and stole everything they could.
+Courtemanche, planning to strike back at the Inuit to pacify them, died in 1717.
 His son François Martel De Brouague took over the Labrador fishery and managed it profitably through two naval wars between France and England, until his death in 1761.